alvarobartt/safejax/examples/README.md

 ```

 Once the network has been defined, we can instantiate and initialize it,
-so as to retrieve the `params` out of the forward-pass performed during
+to retrieve the `params` out of the forward pass performed during
 `.init`.

 ```python